Best Trail Running Shoes for Men of 2025

 SOCKS

-Quality socks can make all the difference between a fun, satisfying, and healthy run on trail and giving up halfway to hobble home due to pain or blisters.
+Quality socks can make all the difference between a fun, satisfying, and healthy run on trail and giving up halfway to hobble home with pain or blisters.
 Look for socks that are comfortable, durable, and made with materials like merino wool, polyester, and nylon.
 These fabrics effectively wick moisture away from your skin, dry quickly, and still retain their shape to avoid rubbing or hot spots.
-For reviews of our favorite socks for running and hiking, see our guide to the Best Hiking Socks.
+For reviews of our favorite socks for running and hiking, see our guide to the best hiking socks.

 INSOLES